Thinkful/thinkful-curriculum-starter-files/iain-notes/unit_3/4_code_along/pets_code_along.rst

   model should look like.
 - Update the sample main method to ask the user for confirmation before tables are dropped.
-- Add the ability to pass in a db_url as a command line argument
+- Add the ability to pass in a db_url as a command line argument.
 - Use the model file to create your new database.
 - Take a look at your database in the psql terminal and try inserting some data.
 - If your model file is correct, you should get the same